 The Phoenix Museum of Art is currently showing a collection of ancient artefacts and funerary sculptures to explore the understanding of burial practices in Asia – Seeking Immortality

-Tomb Sculpture in Ancient China
+Tomb Sculptures in China

 The viewer is reminded that burials for rulers of Chinese society in ancient times originally included the interment of live servants, wives, livestock, and horses.
 A set of chariot ornaments survived the centuries in a tomb that had included a wooden chariot and horses, as evidenced by the skeletal equine remains found nearby.
-These beautiful abstract patterns would have originally added a lavish and shiny embellishment to the wooden chariot that no longer survives.
+These beautiful tomb sculptures from China present abstract patterns would have originally added a lavish and shiny embellishment to the wooden chariot that no longer survives.
 A pair of clay equestrian figures provides evidence of the popularity and prestige of horses during the 1st through 2nd centuries.
 From the same era were found beautifully decorated vessels, such as a cocoon-shaped jar with swirling patterns that evoke the clouds and energy of heaven, part of the Daoist beliefs regarding the cosmos.
 Painted but not glazed, these designs have faded but have not disappeared after nearly two millennia underground.

 Some ancient clay artefacts interred with the deceased imitated prestigious possessions that were used in everyday life and were made of more precious materials such as bronze.
 An example of a clay bell imitates actual examples of bronze musical bells found in very lavish tombs from the early centuries BC.
 Other artefacts made of bronze were round or geometrically shaped disks called mirrors, which usually had one side that was reflective and one side that was decorative, with motifs symbolising the concepts of heaven and earth or that represented the rich luxuries of this world such as grapes and lions, exotica from beyond China’s borders.

-Female Terracotta Tomb Figures in the Tang-dynasty
+Female Terracotta Tomb Figures in the Tang Dynasty

-One can understand the changes in fashions for women, for example, by comparing two figures in the collection of Phoenix Art Museum.
+One can understand the changes in fashions for women, for example, by comparing two tomb sculptures from China in the collection of Phoenix Art Museum.
 A seated figure of a court lady dressed in a floral patterned dress shows the preference for young slender women as the ideal of beauty, dressed in styles that likely came from west of China.
 In this example, we can see the daring low cut and tightly fitted waist of her gown, enhanced by her creative upswept hairstyle.
 Created in the 7th century, she exemplified the kind of feminine ideals of beauty that would have been favoured for wives and concubines for the upper-class men of that time.
 The splashed ‘three-colour’ glaze of her dress includes touches of precious cobalt-blue pigment.
 In contrast, a pair of figures dating from a century later show voluptuously figured women wearing loosely fitting robes that draped across their curves.
-The preference for full-figured women in the 8th century is verified by a legend about the favourite concubine of a Tang-dynasty emperor, who fell in love with such a woman.
+The preference for full-figured women in the 8th century in tomb sculptures from China is verified by a legend about the favourite concubine of a Tang-dynasty emperor, who fell in love with such a woman.
 Eventually, she drove him to distraction, and the empire was beset by rebellion.

-Grooms, Horses, and Camels in the Tang Dynasty
+Tomb Sculptures from China in the Tang Dynasty

-Tomb Guardians and Chinese Terracotta Figures in the Tang Dynasty
+China Guardians and Chinese Terracotta Figures in the Tang Dynasty

-The outermost figures in this set clearly represent supernatural beings, as seen by the imaginative combination of human and animal characteristics accented by prominent horns, multiple wings, bared teeth, and fearsome expressions.
+The outermost figures in this set of tomb sculptures in China clearly represent supernatural beings, as seen by the imaginative combination of human and animal characteristics accented by prominent horns, multiple wings, bared teeth, and fearsome expressions.
 The precise meaning of such figures, which go by several names in China, remains open to discussion.
 They may have served as protectors of the soul of the deceased or to fend off evil spirits from the environs of the tomb and its occupants.
 These fantastic creatures reflect some of the beliefs in ancient China about the afterlife and the human soul’s journey from this world to the next.
 Textual evidence is scant, but essentially, the Chinese belief system maintained that upon death, the dual soul of the deceased required appeasement lest they might encounter malevolent spirits while occupying the tomb or travelling to the next world.
 Chinese religion prior to the arrival of Buddhism, a date which is not clearly fixed, was based on the Confucian concepts of filial piety and reverence for one’s ancestors, as well as the Daoist beliefs in a cosmic world of unseen forces that enervated this world and the heavens beyond.

 Ancient Korean Tomb Artefacts